Machine Reading Comprehension using Case-based Reasoning: Method

 The similarity score between two masked queries is computed as the inner product between their normalized vector representations (cosine similarity).
 The representations for all questions in the casebase are pre-computed and cached.
 During inference, we retrieve the top-$k$ similar cases for a query by performing a fast nearest-neighbor search over the cached representations.

-\paragraph{Case retrieval during training.} To minimize the number of retrieved cases with a low overlap in latent relations during training, we additionally employ two heuristic-based filtering techniques -- (i) we use a minimum threshold of 0.95 for the cosine similarity score to filter out dissimilar cases, and (ii) we use a \emph{wh-filter} to remove retrieved cases where the question keyword (e.g., \textit{"who"}, \textit{"where"}, \textit{"when"}) present in the case question does not match the keyword present in the input query.
+\paragraph{Case retrieval during training.} To minimize the number of retrieved cases with a low overlap in latent relations during training, we additionally employ two filtering heuristics --- (1) we use a minimum threshold of 0.95 for the cosine similarity score to filter out dissimilar cases, and (2) we use a \emph{wh-filter} to remove retrieved cases where the question keyword (e.g., \textit{"who"}, \textit{"where"}, \textit{"when"}) present in the case question does not match the keyword present in the input query.